fabianschoeppach/nomad-UIBK-plugin/README.md

 ## Acknowledgments

-This work is funded by the European Union within the Project SolMates (Project Nr.
+Funding for this work has been provided by the European Union as part of the SolMates project (Project Nr.
 101122288).

 <img src="docs/assets/eu_funding_logo.png" alt="EU Funding Logo" width="300">